Debt Funding for Startups: Everything You Need to Know

 - Revenue-Based Financing.
 Revenue-based financing involves a business agreeing to share a percentage of its future revenue in exchange for an investor’s capital upfront.
 The loan payments will be tied to monthly income, with more profitable months yielding higher loan payments.
 Thus, this type of financing can often yield an uneven cash flow in the early stages when revenue can vary widely.
 Several banks and lenders specialize in this kind of financing.
 The pros of this method include gaining financing without yielding control or equity; the cons of this method include higher effective interest rates than a traditional bank loan.

 - MRR Line.
 For SaaS (Software as a Service) companies specifically, a MRR (Monthly Returning Revenue) line may be an option.
-MRR lines are available to SaaS companies with low churn and a good credit profile, and through them you can receive up to three to five times your company’s MRR to aid in accelerating growth.
-The pros of this method is that MRRs are designed specifically for SaaS companies and offer a relatively cheap, safe source of money.
+MRR lines are available to SaaS companies with low churn and a good credit profile, and through them, you can receive up to three to five times your company’s MRR to aid in accelerating growth.
+The pros of this method are that MRRs are designed specifically for SaaS companies and offer a relatively cheap, safe source of money.
 The cons are that you will most likely have to offer a personal guarantee against the MRR line and that you will have to already have a decent revenue stream before you can be considered for one.

 If you need help understanding issues relating to debt funding for startups, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.